-Enjoy Business Class Air when you book a select Regent Seven Seas voyages.
-Depending on cruise, you'll receive either FREE Business Class Air or an upgrade from as little as $199 each way.
+Enjoy Business Class Air upgrade when you book a select Regent Seven Seas voyages.
+Depending on cruise, you'll receive either a free Business Class Air upgrade when you book a suite or an upgrade from as little as $199 each way.

 Click or call and mention offer R-2061

 Fares are per person in US dollars, based on double occupancy.
 All prices, discounts and special offers are subject to change without notice.
 Not all special offers available in all Categories/Prices.
 Availability and pricing is not guaranteed until booking and deposit received.

 Sold Out - This category is no longer available on this date and no further reservations are being taken for this category.